Are infrared electric fireplaces energy efficient?

 You can buy several types of infrared quartz fireplaces.
 A firebox insert fits into your old fireplace.
 Check out the MagikFlame realistic fireplace buying guide.
 A wall mounted electric fireplace can seem like a fireplace but goes flush against the wall.
 We place a recessed unit in a niche cut into the wall.
 All the MagikFlames create radiant heat in the room itself.
 They can serve as a TV stand, with the television mounted on the wall above the unit.

 The Morpheus fireplace is our smallest mantle at 45”W x 42”T x 15” deep.
 Its sleek, white neoclassical design makes it look timeless in a new or older home as a wall mount.
-The Artemis Dark is larger at 52”W x 43”T x 15”D. Its design is simple.
-When paired with the black color, the Artemis Dark fits well into modern homes.
+The Artemis is larger at 52”W x 43”T x 15”D. Its design is simple and fits well into modern homes.
 The Athena holds Victorian flourishes to match a traditional home.
 It measures 55”W x 48”T x 18”D. The Athena as a bright white finish and hand-carved decorations.

 The Churchill Corner Fireplace is deeper and designed to fit into a corner.
 This creates a thick mantle which you can use as a TV stand.
 It measures 52”W x 42”T x 40.5”D. Its simple but weighty design fits well in contemporary or traditional homes.